1952 Albanian Cup

 1952 Albanian Cup (Kupa e Shqipërisë) was the sixth season of Albania's annual cup competition.
 It began in February 1952 with the First Eliminatory Round and ended in May 1952 with the Final match.
 Dinamo Tirana were the defending champions, having won their second Albanian Cup last season.
 The cup was won by Dinamo Tirana.

 The rounds were played in a one-legged format.
 Group A played three eliminatory rounds and Groups B, C and D played directly in quarter finals.
 If the number of goals was equal, the match was decided by extra time and a penalty shootout, if necessary.

 First eliminatory round

-Games were played on February, 1952.
+Games were played in February 1952.